KamWithK/AnkiconnectAndroid/README.md

 ### Additional Instructions: Forvo Audio
 The default audio sources from Yomichan should already work.
-However, an extra Forvo audio source can be added.
+However, Forvo can be added as an audio source.
-This is recommended to do because Forvo significantly extends the coverage of audio, compared to the default audio sources from Yomichan.
+It is recommended that you add this Forvo audio source because Forvo significantly extends the coverage of audio compared to the default audio sources from Yomichan.

 1. Click on `Configure audio playback sources` and under the `Audio` section
 2. Click the `Add` button (top right corner)